Research Design | A Step-by-Step Guide with Examples

 It’s also possible to use a mixed-methods design that integrates aspects of both approaches.
 By combining qualitative and quantitative insights, you can gain a more complete picture of the problem you’re studying and strengthen the credibility of your conclusions.

-As well as scientific considerations, you also need to think practically when designing your research.
+As well as scientific considerations, you need to think practically when designing your research.
+If your research involves people or animals, you also need to consider research ethics.

 - How much time do you have to collect data and write up the research?